OWNER & CEO – COMPLETE TRACK AND FIELD LLC

 Finally, I serve as Co-Director of the Complete Track and Field Clinic, held at the inimitable Harvard University for one weekend each July.
 In no uncertain terms, the event has grown in stature due to the commitment, professionalism, diligence, and attention to detail consistently displayed by Co-Director Marc Mangiacotti (Harvard University Men’s Sprints/Hurdles/Jumps Coach).

-In six years, our event has grown into one of (if not THE) largest and most respecteds high school track and field clinics in the United States.
+In six years, our event has grown into one of, (if not THE) largest and most respected high school track and field clinics in the United States.

 Registration for the clinic sells out four to six weeks prior to the event (much to the chagrin of procrastinating parents, coaches, and athletes) and, in my opinion, we have the most talented, diverse, and hard working staff of collegiate and high school coaches you’ll find at any camp or clinic, anywhere on the planet.

-In fact, 2016 is our sixth year running the event and, in that time, we have met the needs of nearly 2,600 sprinters, hurdlers, jumpers, throwers, distance runners, and coaches.
+In fact, 2019 is our ninth year running the event and, in that time, we have met the needs of over 3,000 sprinters, hurdlers, jumpers, throwers, distance runners, and coaches.

 Suffice to say, I believe I have a pretty solid finger on the pulse of the wants, needs, strengths, and weaknesses of high school track and field and cross country.